 As Palestinian socialist groups that are also secular, pose a serious threat to the specious narrative that Israel is drawing up, it can be seen that Israel has, and will continue to, foster Hamas.
 The recent alleged Israeli assassination of the Hamas leader, Mazen Fugaha, in Gaza could be viewed as an attempt to provoke Hamas into a predictable response which will then be used by Israel to embrace victim-hood, allowing them again to launch its customary military barrage upon Gaza.
 Israel has also assassinated other Hamas leaders periodically, such as Mahmoud Al-Mabhouh in Dubai in 2010, and Mohamed Zaouari in December 2016, in Tunisia.
 Such killings serve to ensure that heightened tensions remain within Gaza, and Palestine.
 It is easier, then, for Israel to expand upon hostilities at a whim.

 Israel is also known to have interfered in the internal affairs of many other Islamic nations.
 In Iran, for example, Israel has been blamed for the killings of a number of physicists and engineers, including Mostafa Ahmadi-Roshan, who died in an explosion in July, 2012.
 In Syria, they were responsible for the assassination of a number of both Hamas and Hezbollah operatives.
-In Lebanon, Israel regularly kills those who would, firstly, most strongly oppose the Zionist state and, secondly, by dying provoke the strongest reaction against Israel that can then be utilized for propaganda purposes.
+In Lebanon, Israel regularly kills those who would, firstly, most strongly oppose the Zionist state and, secondly, by dying provoke the strongest reaction against Israel that can then be utilised for propaganda purposes.
 Egypt, Tunisia, Libya, Dubai, as well as a number of European nations, have all been the sites of Israeli assassinations.

 A list of Israel assassinations, though not compete, can be accessed via the address listed below.
 It makes for scary reading, and is an example of just how far the Israelis will go to provoke those organisations who have certain religious motivations, or none.